RRothfeld/grbl-eleksdraw/README.md

 Converts Vectric 3D (X, Y, and Z) GRBL-postprocessed, mm-based gcode to a Eleksdraw-compatible gcode format.

-Vectric coordinate system should be centered on the workpiece and zeroed to the material surface.

 `args[0]` Default path: "./"\
 `args[1]` Default feedrate: 2500\
 `args[2]` Default pen up command: M3 S20\